-Install condensate trap into new location by fitting into grommet and aligning the hole on the condensate trap with the hole labeled "HR".
+26. Install condensate trap into new location by fitting into grommet and aligning the hole on the condensate trap with the hole labeled "HR".

-Important: When installing a 21.0" wide S-Series furnace, the condenser trap grommet must be rotated so that the notch in the grommet faces the outer edge of the furnace cabinet as shown in the illustrations.
+Important: When installing a 21.0" wide S-Series furnace, the condenser trap grommet must be rotated so that the notch in the grommet faces the outer edge of the furnace cabinet as shown in the illustrations below and to the top left in next page.
 This allows the rain gutter tubing to fully seat onto the lower condensate port trap.

-Hand tighten screw with a 1/4" nut driver.
+27. Hand tighten screw with a 1/4" nut driver.
 Do not over torque or use a drill gun.

-1. Connect PS2 tubing to switch and new sensing location.
+28. Connect PS2 tubing to switch and new sensing location.